+1.9.2.
 Install the PXE Image

 To provision a new client, you need an operating system image to boot from.
-You can use any image that contains a salt-minion service enabled, together with a minimal set of tools that are required during the installation, like parted, btrfstools' among others.
+You can use any image that contains a salt-minion service enabled, together with a minimal set of tools that are required during the installation, for example parted or btrfstools.

 Yomi provides an already prepared image, based on openSUSE Tumbleweed, openSUSE Leap (for Uyuni), or SLE (for SUSE Manager).
-For Uyuni, the image is pre-packaged as an RPM.
+For Uyuni, the image is packaged as an RPM.
 This is done in a similar way to how pxe-default-image is distributed.